oVirt/ovirt-site/source/feature/jasper-in-webadmin.html.md

 ### Detailed Description

 The following feature will provide a context menu/drop down menu allowing to open reports for relevant entities in the system.
- **The entites that have reports**- dcs, clusters, hosts, storage, vms.
+ **The entities that have reports**- dcs, clusters, hosts, storage, vms.
 **How to open a report**- Selecting the relevant entity in the main tab=>
  1. Right clicks=> Show reports
  OR